 For ATVs and ORVs the emission sound must be under 99 decibels.
 For OHMs, the emission sound must be under 96 decibels.
-The Stationary Sound Test found in the Motorcycle Industry Council manual is used at the Recreation Area.
-Information on the test procedures can be found at www.mic.org.
+The Stationary Sound Test found in the Motorcycle Industry Council manual is used at the State Recreation Area.
+Information on the test procedures.

 OHV rentals are available from private business.
-Check out the Iron Range Tourism Bureau website.
+The Iron Range Tourism Bureau has more information.

 - May through October: Open 8:00 a.m. until one hour before sunset and no later than 8:00 p.m. seven days a week.